southwick-associates/saproj/README.md

 # saproj

 The basic intent of package saproj is to provide a simple set of functions for  maintaining package libraries.
 I made this functionality because I wasn't satisfied with current offerings (packrat, checkpoint).
-It's intended for Southwick internal use only.
+It's intended to work with the [Southwick R-Setup](https://github.com/southwick-associates/R-setup) and was built for Southwick internal use only.

+*Feb 2020 Note: A new package ([renv](https://rstudio.github.io/renv/index.html)) appears to address the issues I've had with previous dependency management solutions, and it may serve as a good replacement for saproj.
+It appears to have a similar philosophy to saproj and it's almost certainly more robust (having been developed by Rstudio folks).*

 ## Installation